rabbah/nimbella-cli/api.md

 ```
 deployProject(path: string,
               owOptions: OWOptions,
-              credentials: Credentials,
+              credentials: Credentials|undefined,
               persister: Persister,
               flags: Flags,
+              userAgent?: string,
-              userAgent: string): Promise<DeployResponse>
+              feedback?: Feedback): Promise<DeployResponse>
 ```
 - **path**: the project path as it would appear on the command line (github or local)
 - **owOptions**: used when `credentials` is omitted (see below)
 - **credentials**: the `Credentials` object to use as Nimbella authentication
 - **persister**:  one of `fileSystemPersister` or `browserPersister` to be used if `credentials` is omitted
 - **flags**: contains flags normally specified on the command line
-- **userAgent**: a string to use as a user agent in the request header when contacting github (the user agent for contacting Nimbella is determined differently at present and is not controlled here ... this is likely to change).
+- **userAgent**: a placeholder, optional, and always ignored.
+Will be removed soon
+- **feedback**: an optional object of type `Feedback`, used to feedback progress reports and warnings during the deployment.
+If this is not provided, progress reports and warnings will print via the global `console` object.

 Credentials processing is a bit complicated because there are a number of cases to be supported.  _In general_ supply a `Credentials` object with at least the `ow` field initialized.